datacommonsorg/docsite/api/sheets/index.md

 ## Finding a Place’s DCID

-Data Commons’ Sheets add-on provides the ability to look up a location’s [DCID](/glossary.html#dcid), within the application by using the **Fill place dcids** feature.
+Data Commons’ Sheets add-on provides the ability to look up a place’s [DCID](/glossary.html#dcid), within the application by using the **Fill place dcids** feature.
 To use this feature to find a place’s DCID:

 1. Select the destination cell where you want to add a place’s DCID.
 2. Click in the search box for the **Fill place dcids for selected cells** section on the right side of the page to start finding DCIDs in the United States.